Summer Research Grants

 Proposals will be evaluated using three criteria:

 - Benefit to the student.
 A successful proposal describes how the project engages the students in discipline-appropriate scholarly activity.
 A proposal where the students participate in multiple phases of an overall project is stronger than one where the students only see fragments of the research process.
+A successful proposal clearly addresses how the student’s time will be employed fully throughout the project.

 - Clarity of the proposal.
 A successful proposal contains faculty and student writing that clearly articulates the project and its merits to an inter-disciplinary faculty audience.
+Enough detail must be present for the committee to assess the novelty and depth of the research, but at the same time it must be written for a multidisciplinary audience who are not experts in your field.

 All else being equal, preference will be given to students and/or faculty mentors who have not previously participated in the SOAR program.

-The number of students on a proposal will not directly effect whether the proposal is funded.
+The number of students on a proposal will not directly affect whether the proposal is funded.
 However, proposals with two students should have benefits the students and the potential for disciplinary contributions proportional to the number of students.
 Further, the project proposal should describe how working in collaboration with other students will offer benefits to the students that would not be available on a single-student project.

 Although the topic for a SOAR project can be the same as the student's honors topic, the applicants should demonstrate how the SOAR project stands by itself as a research experience with its own outcomes.